MAGIC-AI4Med/DiagGym/README.md

 ## 📈 Evaluation

-We evaluate **DiagAgent** in two complementary settings:
+We evaluate **DiagAgent** on our newly constructed benchmark, **[DiagBench](https://huggingface.co/datasets/Henrychur/DiagBench)**, in two complementary settings:

+### Single‑Turn Evaluation
-- **Single‑Turn Evaluation** — The agent is given the patient’s current state from an oracle diagnostic trajectory and is *forced* to either recommend the next examination or make a final diagnosis, without deciding the action type itself.
+In this setting, the agent is given the patient’s state from an oracle diagnostic trajectory and is forced to make a single decision: either recommend the next examination or provide a final diagnosis.
+This setup isolates the model's next-step reasoning capabilities.
+We use two metrics:

-- **End‑to‑End Evaluation** — The agent interacts with **DiagGym** to autonomously decide both *what* to do and *when*, constructing a full diagnostic trajectory.
-This setting better reflects real‑world clinical workflows and uses the EHR world model to simulate results for examinations not present in real records.
+- **Hit Ratio**: Measures the relevance of examination recommendations.
+A "hit" occurs if the agent's suggested test appears in the patient's ground-truth medical record.
+- **Diagnosis Accuracy**: Measures the correctness of the final diagnosis when the agent is prompted to conclude the case.

+### End-to-End Evaluation
+Here, the agent engages in a multi-turn interaction with the **DiagGym** environment, starting only with the patient's initial inquiry.
+It must autonomously decide which examinations to request and when it has gathered enough information to make a final diagnosis.
+This setting reflects a realistic clinical workflow.
+The resulting diagnostic trajectories are assessed in two ways:

+- **Automatic Metrics**: We compare the agent's entire sequence of recommended exams against the ground-truth trajectory using Precision, Recall, and F1-score.
+The correctness of the final conclusion is measured by Diagnosis Accuracy.
+- **Rubric-Based Evaluation**: On a specialized subset of 99 cases annotated with 973 physician-written rubrics, we use an LLM-as-a-judge (GPT-4o) to evaluate the procedural quality of the diagnosis.
+This yields a weighted rubric score that assesses alignment with clinical best practices, moving beyond simple outcome accuracy.

 For detailed evaluation procedures and scripts, see our **[paper](link-to-paper)** and **[evaluation code](/DiagAgent/eval/)**.
 👉 For **DiagGym** evaluation, please refer to the [DiagGym Evaluation](/DiagGym/eval/).